oj-tooth/PK-Toolbox/README.md

  </a>
 <p

-* Users run the run_PK.py file.
+* Users run the either the run_PK.py or run_GUI.py file.
-    * A PK Toolbox Console window is opened, allowing users to specify one or more PK models for configuration.
+    * When using running the run_GUI.py file, the PK Toolbox Console window is opened, allowing users to specify one or more PK models for configuration.
+    * Alternatively, users can run their own PK models manually using the example run_PK.py file.

-* The run_PK.py file calls modules:
+* The run_PK.py and run_GUI.py files call modules:
     1. model.py : Creates model class objects for each of the user defined PK models.
     2. solve_model.py : Solves models defined by model.py using scipy.integrate.solv_imp.
     3. plotting.py : Creates plot comparing model solutions from solve_model.py.